 Preparation, packing, equipment check, ski training.
 Expedition briefing.

 Morning flight to Barneo Ice Camp.
-Collect stove fuel, guide briefing.
-Helicopter flight to start point and begin ski expedition.
+Final preparations.
+Helicopter flight to start point and begin ski expedition

 Averaging around 12km per day (not including ice drift) we ski northward until we reach the North Pole, camping there if time permits.
 Helicopter pick up from Pole and return to Barneo.